January- Garnet

 March- Aquamarine

-Aquamarine is the blue to greenish blue variety of the mineral beryl.
-The name derived from two Latin words “aqua” meaning water, and “marina’ meaning of the sea.
-It is believed to represent unity.
+Aquamarine is the beautiful blue to greenish-blue variety of the mineral beryl.
+Its name comes from the Latin words “aqua” meaning water, and “marina” meaning of the sea—evoking the calming colors of the ocean.

 April- Diamond